Command-Line Interface

 Note

---hls-start-offset [[XX:]XX:]XX[.XX] | [XXh][XXm][XX[.XX]s]#
+--hls-start-offset [[XX:]XX:]XX[.XX] | [XXh][XXm][XX[.XX]s]

-Amount of time to skip from the beginning of the stream.
+The amount of time to skip from the beginning of the stream.
 For live streams, this is a negative offset from the end of the stream (rewind).

 Default is: 0.

---hls-duration [[XX:]XX:]XX[.XX] | [XXh][XXm][XX[.XX]s]#
+--hls-duration [[XX:]XX:]XX[.XX] | [XXh][XXm][XX[.XX]s]

 Limit the playback duration, useful for watching segments of a stream.
 The actual duration may be slightly longer, as it is rounded to the nearest HLS segment.